7 One-Month Bootcamp

 7.5.4 Day 19

 Share a resource.
 Something you created or something you have found useful.
-Include enough context for people to assess whether it is relevant to them.
+Include enough context that people can tell whether it is relevant to them.

 7.5.5 Day 20